 The WISE scholarship provides opportunities for Woodbury students to engage both within and outside of the classroom.

-WISE is made up of four components which provide opportunities for students to engage in high-impact practices and earn up to two $1,000 tuition scholarships.
-These experiences lead to highly impactful learning and help with tuition costs.
+WISE is made up of four components that provide opportunities for students to engage in high-impact educational practices inside and outside the classroom, and earn up to two $1,000 tuition scholarships.
+These experiential learning opportunities allow students to gain meaningful knowledge and experience while helping with tuition costs.
 The four components are:

 These experiences provide students with opportunities to learn in places of environmental, cultural, and social conditions different than their own over an extended period of time.
 This helps them gain a better understanding of themselves and their culture, so they can become more open and inclusive global citizens.

 An internship or work experience is in the field of study under the supervision of an experienced professional in the field of each program.
 The purpose is to provide opportunities to take theoretical ideas of the discipline and apply them to a professional environment to increase the students’ marketability and to inform their continuing academic studies.

 Leadership experiences provide an opportunity for students to learn how to organize and implement ideas among a diverse group of people, direct conflict resolution, and build interpersonal skills among the group.
 It requires participation as part of a team charged with accomplishing a common goal through the modeling of inclusivity and a strong ethical belief system.